milesich/xcgp-api/docs/graphql/schema/pageinfo.md

 * [SeoConnection](graphql/schema/seoconnection.md): A connection to a list of items.
 * [SportEventConnection](graphql/schema/sporteventconnection.md): A connection to a list of items.
 * [TransactionConnection](graphql/schema/transactionconnection.md): A connection to a list of items.
+* [UserAchievementConnection](graphql/schema/userachievementconnection.md): A connection to a list of items.
 * [WinConnection](graphql/schema/winconnection.md): A connection to a list of items.